apache/echarts-doc/en/option/series/bar.md

 ## stack(string) = null
-data stack.
-On the same category axis, the `stack` values with the same series configuration could stack.
+Name of stack.
+On the same category axis, the series with the same `stack` name would stack.

-## barWidth(number) = self-adaptation
+## barWidth(number) = null
-the bar width would adapt by itself when it is not set up.
+The width of the bar.
+Adaptive when not specified.

-## barMaxWidth(number) = self-adaptation
+## barMaxWidth(number) = null
-the maximum  width of bar would adapt by itself when it is not set up.
+The maximum width of the bar.
+Adaptive when not specified.

 ## barMinHeight(number) = 0
-the minimum width of bar.
+The minimum width of bar.
 It could be used to avoid the following situation: the interaction would be affected when the value of some data item is too small.

 ## barGap(string) = '30%'
-the gap between bars, which defaults to be 30% of the bar width and also could be set as a fixed value.
+The gap between bars, defaults to be `30%` of the bar width, can be set as a fixed value like `20`.

 ## barCategoryGap(string) = '20%'
-The bar gap between categories, which defaults to be 20% of the category gap and also could be set as a fixed value.
+The bar gap between each category of bar, defaults to be `20%` of the category gap, can be set as a fixed value.

 ## data(Array)